onecommons/unfurl/README.md

 - Fully-functional and reproducible archives of web applications.
 - Location independence to decentralize cloud infrastructure.
 - Cooperatively build and run cloud services the same way we build open source software.

-## How it works

-1\.
-Use `unfurl init` to create an Unfurl-managed git repository.
-Or use `unfurl clone` to clone an existing one.

-2\.
-The repository will contain a few YAML files that you can edit.
-They will describe everything you'll need to deploy your application, such as:

-- Cloud provider and SaaS services account credentials and other secrets organized into environments.
-- Code repositories and container image registries.
-- A high-level model of your cloud infrastructure and their dependencies such as compute instances and databases, described using the [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) standard.
-- Operations that invoke Terraform, Ansible, or other command-line tools (which Unfurl can automatically install).

-3\.
-Use `unfurl deploy` to deploy the infrastructure.
-Unfurl will generate a plan based on your target environment and high-level model and choose the correct operations to call.
-It will commit to git the latest configuration and a history of changes to your cloud accounts.

-4\.
-Now you have a reproducible description of your cloud infrastructure stored in git!
-So you can:

-- Push your repository to a git service such as Github or Gitlab to share it.
-For access control, each environment can be stored as separate git submodules or branches.
-- Pull incoming changes and review and approve pull requests before deploying.
-- Clone the repository and deploy to new environments even if they use different services -- because your model is adaptable, manual changes are minimized.

 ## Features